iRobotEducation/create3_docs/docs/setup/navqplus.md

 ## Boot Switches

-NavQ+ can be configured to boot from either SD card or eMMC.
+NavQPlus can be configured to boot from either SD card or eMMC.
 It also has a flash mode that allows you to flash either the eMMC or SD card over USB-C®.
 See the table below for the boot switch configuration.

 | Mode  | Switch 1 | Switch 2 |
 | ----- | -------- | -------- |